-The drop in output is immediate in the model, while it is delayed in the data, although the total output sacrifice is in line with the VAR estimate.
-As in the basic model, money shocks have heterogeneous effects: debtors bear most of the brunt of the monetary contraction, while consumption of lenders is mildly affected and can be shown to rise above the baseline in the transition to the steady state.
-In turn, the real rate, which prices lenders' behavior, falls below the baseline in the transition!
-Real housing prices initially fall below the baseline, deepening the recession, and then overshoot above the baseline, preceding the economy's recovery.
+The top row shows a monetary tightening.
+The drop in output is immediate in the model, while is delayed in the data, although the total output sacrifice is in line with the VAR estimate.
+As in the basic model, money shocks have heterogeneous effects: debtors bear most of the brunt of the monetary contraction, while consumption of lenders is mildly affected, and can be shown to rise above the baseline in the transition to the steady state.
+In turn, the real rate, which prices lenders' behavior, falls below the baseline in the transition.
+Real house prices initially fall below the baseline deepening the recession and then overshoot above the baseline, preceding the economy's recovery.

 The previous section has already shown how nominal debt is successful in capturing the sluggish response of output to an inflation shock.
-The second row of Figure 5 shows that the model does very well at capturing the positive response of the interest rate and the negative response of housing prices to an inflation surprise.
+The second row of Figure 5 shows that the model does very well at capturing the positive response of the interest rate and the negative response of house prices to an inflation surprise.

-For the preference shock, the third row of Figure 5 shows that the model does well in capturing the positive elasticities of demand and inflation to a housing price shock.
-Figure 3 has already shown how a model without collateral effects predicts a small, even negative, response of aggregate demand to a housing price shock.27
+For the preference shock, the third row of Figure 5 shows that the model does well in capturing also the positive elasticities of demand and inflation to an house price shock.
+Figure 3 has already shown how a model without collateral effects predicts a small, even negative, response of aggregate demand to a house price shock.27 disturbance a pure productivity shock: for instance, a government spending shock could be observationally equivalent.
+In the model, output and asset prices peak only with a delay following the improvement in productivity.

 The last row of Figure 5 shows the responses to a transitory productivity rise.
-Here it is harder to compare the responses of the model with the data, especially because it is harder to consider the VAR disturbance as a pure productivity shock: for instance, a government spending shock could be observationally equivalent.
-In the model, output and asset prices peak only with a delay following the improvement in productivity.
+Here it is harder to compare the responses of the model with the data, especially because it is harder to consider the VAR

 In simulations not reported here, I find that the model predicts a standard deviation for entrepreneurial housing investment that is twice that of variable capital investment: this number is slightly bigger but roughly in line with the data (see footnote 19).
 Not shown in figure, I find that in response to, say, a negative monetary shock (positive preference shock), h falls (rises) on impact by 4 percent (3 percent).
-Given that the elasticity of output to real estate is very small (0.03), this shows that changes in housing ownership per se are not crucial to the transmission mechanism: rather, it is the general equilibrium effects working through the demand for all factors of production that affect the aggregate outcomes.28
+Given that the elasticity of output to real estate is very small (0.03), this shows that changes in housing ownership $per\ se$ are not crucial to the trasmission mechanism: rather, it is the general equilibrium effects working through the demand for all factors of production that affect the aggregate outcomes.28

 VI.
-Systematic Monetary Policy and Policy Frontiers
+Systematic monetary policy and policy frontiers

-Shocks that generate a negative correlation between output and inflation force the central bank to face a trade-off between the variability of output and that of inflation.
+Shocks which generate a negative correlation between output and inflation force the central bank to face a trade-off between the variability of output and that of inflation.
 A natural question is: how do different monetary policy rules and contractual arrangements affect the cyclical properties of output and inflation?
 This section gives an answer, based on the assumption that output and inflation volatility are the only two goals of monetary policy.
-I consider whether interest rates should respond to housing prices; and how different financing arrangements (nominal versus indexed debt) affect the volatility of the economy.
+I consider two questions: (1) should interest rates respond to house prices?
+(2) how do different financing arrangements (nominal versus indexed debt) affect the volatility of the economy?

-A. Should Central Banks Respond to Housing Prices?

-I compute the inflation-output volatility frontiers for alternative parameterizations of the interest rate rule, as in Andrew Levin et al. (1999), subject to a constraint on interest rate volatility.29 The class of rules I consider is
+A. Should central banks respond to house prices?
+I compute the inflation-output volatility frontiers for alternative parameterizations of the interest rate rule as in Andrew Levin, Volker Wieland and John Williams (1999), subject to a constraint on interest rate volatility.29 The class of rules I consider is